SSM 303–05: Athletic Grant-in-Aid Appeal Process

 The student-athlete may have an advisor present, but the advisor shall not be permitted to address the committee directly, except as the chair deems necessary or appropriate.

 The hearing will be recorded by the university.
-The record shall be the property of the university and kept at the Student Financial Assistance Office.
+The record shall be the property of the university and kept at Financial Aid and Scholarship Services.

 D. Procedural Issues